-Ancient Bone Reveals Swingin' Sex Lives Of Neanderthals
+Ancient Bone Reveals Surprising Sex Lives Of Neanderthals

 In the Altai mountains of southern Siberia, there's a cave that was inhabited for millennia.
 It's called Denisova, and it shelters something remarkable: the bones of different types of ancient human relatives.